ESR-NZ/covid_in_wastewater/README.md

 -   week_end_date: end of week date for week covered between Monday-Sunday (YYYY-MM-DD).

--   case_7d_avg: average number of new COVID-19 cases reported per day using reported date if not available first non-null value for onset date, lab sample date, lab confirm detection or earliest date.
+-   case_7d_avg: average number of new COVID-19 cases reported per day using reported date.
+If not available, then the first non-null value for onset date, lab sample date, lab confirm detection or earliest date.

 **ww_national.csv**